sethpuckett/flashcards/README.md

 The app technically works in mobile & other small browsers and responds to touch commands, but it is really intended for use with large screens and a keyboard.

-## Forking / Creating Your Own Flashcards
+## Forking/Creating Your Own Flashcards

 Want to make your own flashcards or modify the app?
 Great!
 Here's how.